lawrennd/old_talks/_ml/modelling-things.md

 The OpenAI model represents just a recent example from a wave of *deep* neural network models has proved highly performant across a range of challenges that were previously seen as being beyond our statistical modelling capabilities.

-practical classification applications
+They stem from the courage of a group of researchers who saw that methods were improving with increasing data and chose to collect and label data sets of ever increasing size, in particular the ImageNet team led by Fei-Fei Li [@Russakovsky-imagenet15] who collected a large data set of images for object detection (currently 14 million images)o.
+To make these neural network methods work on such large data sets new implementations were required.
+By deploying neural network training algorithms on graphics processing units (GPUs) breakthrough results were achieved on these large data sets [@Krizhevsky:imagenet12].
+Similar capabilities have then been shown in the domains of face identification
-including imagenet [@Krizhevsky:imagenet12], face identification [@Taigman:deepface14], and speech recognition [@], translation [] and text generation [].
-However, there remain some key problems.
+[@Taigman:deepface14], and speech recognition [@Hinton:acoustic12], translation [@Sutskever:sequence14] and language modelling [@Radford:language19,@Devlin:bert19].

-One particular apect of these models is that they have very many parameters.
-The GPT-3 model used for generating text has 175 billion parameters.
-The scale of the training data used was also
-In particular, such models have very many parameters and although it appears they need to have very many parameters to learn the structure of the data, regularisation is required to ensure that they don't overfit.
-For example, 'dropout' [@] effectively halves the network size perceived by each data point.

-One of the most interesting aspects of the recent deep learning revolution is that the architectures and techniques of the succesful models haven't changed a great deal since the late 1990s, with some notable acceptions like dropout and linear rectified units, most of the developments have come with larger data set sizes and improved processing power, enabling many more data points to be used in training of these models.
-Probabilistic approaches such as discrete graphical models and kernel methods dominated for the first decade of this millenium.

-A recent result in face identification also may lead us to believe that their is merit in returning to probabilistic approaches for making progress.
-The DeepFace model was able to approach human performance on the cropped version of the learning faces in the wild (LFW) test data [@lfw].
-It used over 400 million training faces to do so.
-However, the GaussianFace model [@Lu:surpassing14] was the first model to *surpass* human level performance on this data.
-It used only 200,000 training faces and did not make use of the complex pre-processing of faces to remove the 3D rotation that was present in DeepFace.
-GaussianFace uses a Gaussian process latent variable model (GP-LVM) variant for learning.

-Whilst 400 million training faces were available to researchers at Facebook for the construction of the DeepFace model, the GaussianFace result may lead us to believe that a lot more can be done for a lot less.
-This is important, because whilst it is worthwhile collecting vast volumes of data for keystone tasks such as face identification and speech recognition, there are many tasks when such data richness will not be available.

-This result may lead us to speculate that for more complex tasks If it is true that the failure of deep modeling around the turn of the century was in part due to lack of available data, then it may be the case that such models will also encounter problems when applied to more complex domains than that of vision and speech.
-In particular, our interest is in domains of highly interrelated variables with many missing values.

-We might envisage three imminent challenges.
-The second two of which are so interelated that we conflate them here.

-1. When big data is small.
-2. Massively multimodal data and Massively Missing Data

-**When big data is small** There has been a lot of talk about big data (maybe a little too much talk), perhaps to the extent where it is no longer clear what it means, if it was ever apparent in the first place.
-I do believe there was a point at which it meant something new, in particular it represented the challenges of integrating very large multi-modal data sets that resulted from the open interconnectedness of the internet.
-Large data sets in silos have always been available and represent their own challenges.
+Impressive though these performances are, they are reliant on massive data and enormous costs of training.
+Yet they can be seen through the lense of regression, as  outlined by Professor Efron in his paper.
+They map from inputs to outputs.
+For language modelling, extensive use of auto-regression allows for sequences to be generated.

+## New Methods Required

 The challenges of big data emerged due to companies being able to rapidly interconnect multiple sources of information.
 This leads to challenges in storage, distributed processing and modeling.
-Google were at the forefront of this revolution.
-In particular they were able to demonstrate that some tasks can be easily resolved with fairly simple models and very large data sets.
-However, what if these tasks were actually quite easy to resolve in the first place?
-It is only natural that when very large interconnected data sets become available the we will positively report on results for things that did seem difficult, but now are much more achievable.
-A good example is machine translation, where great strides forward have been achieved for languages where enough data is available.
-It is harder, however, to translate between less common languages.
-A common trick is to move to an intermediate language (like English) to do this [@].
+Google's search engine were at the forefront of this revolution.
+In particular they were able to demonstrate that some tasks can be easily resolved with fairly simple models and very large data sets [@Halevy:unreasonable09].
+What we are now learning is that many tasks can be solved with complex models and even bigger data sets.

+While GPT-3 does an impressive job on language generation, it can do so because of the vast quantities of language data we have made available to it.
+What happens if we take a more complex system, for which such vast data is not available.
+Or, at least not available in the homogeneous form that language data can be found.
+Let's take human health.

-There are domains where the complexity of the underlying system is so immense that it may be that even in the modern interconnected world of data we don't have enough information to resolve the system.
-For example, if we take a holistic view of health and the many ways in which we can become unhealthy, through genomic and environmental affects.
-We don't have a full understanding of all the operations in a single eukaryotic cell despite the wealth of gene expression and protein data about these cells.
+Consider we take a holistic view of health and the many ways in which we can become unhealthy, through genomic and environmental affects.
+Firstly, let's remember that we don't have a full understanding, even on all the operations in a single eukaryotic cell.
+Indeed we don't even understand all the mechanisms by which transcription and translation occur in bacterial and archaeal cells.
+That is despite the wealth of gene expression and protein data about these cells.
 Even if we were to pull all this information together, would it be enough to develop that understanding?
+Health is an accumulation of

-In these domains we'd argue that even big data is small.
+There are large quantities of data, but the complexity of these systems iIn these domains we'd argue that even big data is small.
 The volume of the data is not large enough to determine the parameters of such complex models.